ockernuts/digital-power-meter-monitor/README.en.md

 In the board sections below the needed hardware connections to an RJ12 cable that one can plug into the power meter P1 port are described per supported ESP32 board.
 You need an RJ12 cable with 6 wires, called: 6P6C, not 6P4C
 > **WARNING**: Never connect the board with the digital meter and with a USB cable.

 Detailed measurements per quarter are stored on a micro SD card in JSON format.
 Hence we focus on boards that have the SD card reader integrated, but leaving other options open.
-Use an 8GB to 64GB micro SD card (only tested up to 16GB).
-It is best to reformat the SD card first and choose a small cluster size (8K for example) because a lot of small files are stored.
+Use an 8GB to 32GB micro SD card (only tested up to 16GB).
+It is best to reformat the SD card first in FAT32 and choose a small cluster size (8K for example) because a lot of small files are stored.

 The board is connected to WiFi and exposes a web interface, meant for in-home access only (HTTP), on which one can see the current measurements almost in real-time (updated every 5 seconds by default) or navigate to historical measurements.